abdelkimo/or-tools/doc_sources/MANUAL/source/manual/first_steps/anatomy.rst

 We check the validity of the solution *after* printing: if the solution is not valid, we can see what was found by the solver.

+..  [#solution_not_necessarily_feasible] Actually and contrary to the intuition, ``NextSolution()``
+    doesn't return a feasible solution per se.
+It all depends of the involved ``DecisionBuilder``.
+The solver considers any leaf of the search tree as a solution if it doesn't fail (i.e. if it is accepted by several control mechanisms).
+See the section :ref:`basic_working_search_algorithm` for more details.

 To obtain all the solutions, ``NextSolution()`` can be called repeatedly: